 | Compressive Strength | 350–420 | — | MPa |

-FR-4 (Glass Epoxy Laminate) and GFRP / GFK (Glass Fiber Reinforced Epoxy) have significantly different compositions (0% overlap).
-These materials are not interchangeable and serve different application areas.
+FR-4 (Glass Epoxy Laminate) and GFRP / GFK (Glass Fiber Reinforced Epoxy) have moderate differences (67% overlap).
+They are generally not direct substitutes.
+Consider the specific requirements of your application.

 Automated assessment based on composition analysis